csbg/SplineOmics/README.md

 proteomics, phosphoproteomics, metabolomics, glycan fractional abundances, etc.).

+Note: So far, the package has only been tested with datasets with 2 conditions.
+In theory, it should also work with more conditions, but unexpected errors can arise.

 ### What do I need precisely?

 1.  **Data**: A data matrix where each row is a feature (e.g., protein,